*Frank Valenti - President

 Audrey Cimino - Advisor to the Board of Directors

 * - Retired Military or Veteran

 The purpose of the Carroll County Veterans Independence Project (CCVIP) is to provide services to the approximately 13,000 veterans living in Carroll County and nearby communities.
 However, this does not include family members.
 According to the annual 2017 Federal government point-in-time ending homelessness report, an average of 9% of homeless are veterans.
 In FY 2018, Carroll County's Homeless Management Information System recorded 48 homeless veterans and 797 total homeless, as reported across all homeless services providers.
 Currently there is no permanent shelter or transitional services specifically devoted to veterans.
-To address this issue, a steering committee consisting of local individuals, mostly retired veterans and other community volunteers have begun the process of acquiring, refurbishing and repurposing the USAR/Building (1961) located on Malcolm Drive in Westminster.
+To address this issue, a steering committee consisting of local individuals, mostly retired veterans and other community volunteers have begun the process of acquiring, or leasing a building in Carroll County.

 CCVIP is a nonprofit (501c3).

-Support and encouragement have been received from members of our State Delegation, Maryland Department of Veterans Affairs, The Department of Social Services, Carroll County Commissioners, the local Veterans Advisory Council and the Bureau of Aging and Disabilities, The Kahlert Foundation, Point Breeze Credit Union and the Community Foundation of Carroll County.
+Support and encouragement have been received from members of our State Delegation, Maryland Department of Veterans Affairs, The Department of Social Services, Carroll County Commissioners, the local Veterans Advisory Council and the Bureau of Aging and Disabilities, The Kahlert Foundation, Point Breeze Credit Union, Post 467 and the Community Foundation of Carroll County.

 The purpose of the Carroll County Veterans Independence Project is to provide services to the approximately 13,000 veterans living in Carroll County and nearby communities.

 Specific Objective and Purposes:

 If interested in making a donation go to the Donations Page.
 If you are interested in volunteering or becoming involved drop us a email with the details on how you want to help.
 You can also call the number below and someone will follow up with you.